 In recent years California has built on opportunities available under the federal Affordable Care Act (ACA) and has enacted state legislation to increase coverage and affordability for low and modest-income residents.
 As a result, California has made great progress in expanding coverage to many state residents and addressing some of the coverage, access and affordability gaps that were pervasive prior to passage of the ACA.
-Nevertheless, many Californians - including many who have health insurance - continue to struggle with the cost of care and 3.2 million Californians remain uninsured.
+For several reasons, however, California has not achieved universal coverage to date.
+Many undocumented Californians have been left out; some who are eligible for coverage find premiums unaffordable; and the process of understanding and enrolling in coverage is complicated and can lead many people to experience gaps in coverage.